Articles by Mistress Adelaide de Beaumont

 Introduction to the bardic world, including where to go for material and where to find an audience, plus performance tips.

-- Notes on Vocal Projection
+- Vocal Projection and Presence

 Tips on getting more volume from your instrument, plus care instructions, with a brief discussion on period singing style.
 (These notes are meant to accompany the hands-on class.)

-- Period Filk
+- Period Filk and Contrafacta